ZeissIQS/zeiss-inspect-addon-api/README.md

 # Zeiss Inspect Add-on API

-The repository contains documentation about and examples for the add-on development of Zeiss Inspect.
+The repository contains documentation about and examples for the Add-on development of [ZEISS INSPECT](https://www.zeiss.com/metrology/products/software.html#inspectionsolutions).